sensadrome/ruby_hubspot_api/README.md

 ## Configuration

 To authenticate API requests, you need a HubSpot access token.
+First you will need to add a [private app in hubspot](https://developers.hubspot.com/docs/api/private-apps) When that is setup you can go to the "Auth" tab of your private app page and grab the access token from there

 You can configure the gem by adding this code to your initializer (for Rails) or to your startup configuration (in any other environment):

 ```ruby
 Hubspot.configure do |config|